gardenbed/basil/README.md

 # Basil 🌿

-Basil is a complete application framework and command-line tool for Go.
+Basil is a complete application framework for Go.

 ## Why?